 Expand Your Knowledge on the New Management Fees Setup

 These fee changes were part of the 12.720 Rent Manager Release*.
-This release was full of feature enhancements and improvements, and we don’t want you to miss the chance to further tailor Rent Manager to your exact needs.
-View the 12.720 Release Notes to learn all about the new management fee setup and other beneficial new Rent Manager capabilities.
+This release was full of feature enhancements and improvements, and we don’t want you to miss the chance to further tailor Rent Manager to your needs.
+View the 12.720 Release Notes to learn all about the new management fee setup and other new Rent Manager capabilities.

 Even more resources that detail the new Standard setup are available in the Rent Manager Help File and Rent Manager University.
 Each module is full of short videos, knowledge assessments, and examples of how to make the most of this new resource.
 Search your RMU course catalog for the following classes: